for-the-new-order/for-the-new-order.github.io/_pages/ranks-and-rewards/talents.md

 <small>
 <mark>This is a work in progress, getting tested</mark>; don't purchase those until further notice.
 Jump to [Regular Talents](/rules/talents/#regular-talents) instead.
+After field testing these, adjustements are needed (that I'll do when I find the time).
 </small>

 CoreTalents